-If there is one flaw that technology evokes in humans, it is the need to consistently stay ahead of competitors, be at the front line of innovation and act as a leader in the market.
+If there are flaws that technology evokes in humans, it is the need to consistently stay ahead of competitors, be at the front line of innovation and act as a leader in the market.

 The questions that need to be asked from the beginning: